Description

 Campsite Details

-The campground has 24 sites accommodating both tents and RVs.
-Each site comes with a picnic table and fire ring, and campers have access to flush toilets, showers, drinking water, laundry facilities, Wi-Fi, a dump station, and the resort restaurant.
-The standout perk, of course, is direct access to the hot springs themselves.
+The campground offers 24 sites nestled among spruce forest along the Chena River, accommodating both tents and RVs.
+Each site comes with a picnic table and fire ring.
+On-site amenities include flush toilets, showers, drinking water, laundry facilities, Wi-Fi, a dump station, and a resort restaurant — far more comfortable than your average backcountry stop.
+The standout perk, of course, is direct access to the resort's famous mineral-rich hot springs.

 Activities & Nearby Attractions

-On-site, the options range from soaking in the geothermal pools to fishing for grayling in the Chena River or hiking the nearby Angel Rocks Trail.
+On-site, options range from soaking in the geothermal pools (averaging ~106°F) to fishing for grayling in the Chena River or hiking the nearby Angel Rocks Trail.
+The resort also features an Aurora Ice Museum, geothermal power generation, and heated greenhouses.
 The surrounding spruce forest makes for a quiet evening campfire.
 Along the drive back toward Fairbanks, the Chena River State Recreation Area opens up more hiking and fishing opportunities.
 Fairbanks itself is worth the hour's drive for the University of Alaska Museum of the North and the classic Riverboat Discovery cruise.

 Location